-Beyond the 2,500 Albanian troops vouched for in advance, only a tiny contingent of Turkish cavalry escaping to Nauplion, along with a few women who were taken as slaves, the harem of Hurshid Pasha and a few notable Turks held for ransom were spared.
+Beyond the 2,500 Albanian troops vouched for in advance, only a tiny contingent of Turkish cavalry escaped to Nauplion, along with a few women who were taken as slaves, the harem of Hurshid Pasha, and a few notable Turks who were held for ransom and were spared.
 There were about one hundred foreign officers present at the scenes of atrocities and looting committed in Tripolitsa.

 Situated in the middle of the Peloponnesian peninsula, Tripolitsa was the preeminent town in southern Greece, as well as the administrative center for Ottoman rule in the Peloponnese, thus making it an important target for the Greek revolutionaries.
 Many rich Turks and Jews lived there, together with Ottoman refugees driven there by the outbreak of the revolt, escaping massacres in the country’s southern districts.

 Unfortunately for them, this spelled disaster after the Greek rebels finally took control of the city.

 Ottoman massacres before Tripolitsa in the Greek War of Independence